Grievance Procedure for the Office of the Provost

 Pursuant to Article XII of the University Senate Code (USC) and Articles V and VI of the University Senate Rules and Regulations (USRR) of the University of Kansas, Lawrence, the Office of the Provost and Executive Vice Chancellor (hereinafter “Office of the Provost”) establishes the following procedure to hear grievances arising within the Office of the Provost.

-- Certain subordinate units that report to the Provost (the Office of the Vice Chancellor and Dean of the Edwards Campus, the Offices of the Vice Provost for Student Success and the Vice Chancellor for Research, the Office of Undergraduate Studies, the Office of Graduate Studies, and the offices of the deans of the schools and the College of Liberal Arts and Sciences) must establish unit grievance procedures.
+- Certain subordinate units that report to the Provost (the Office of the Vice Chancellor and Dean of the Edwards Campus, the Offices of the Vice Provost for Student Success and the Vice Chancellor for Research, the Office of Academic Success, the Office of Graduate Studies, and the offices of the deans of the schools and the College of Liberal Arts and Sciences) must establish unit grievance procedures.
 Other subordinate units may do so.
 If a unit subordinate to the Office of the Provost has a grievance procedure, grievances arising within the subordinate unit or its subunits must be heard under the subordinate unit’s grievance procedure unless exceptional circumstances, as determined by the Provost, make it more appropriate for those grievances to be heard at the Provost level.
 Appeal of a grievance heard at a subordinate unit level is to the Judicial Board, not to the Provost.
 This procedure shall not be used to hear disputes assigned to other hearing bodies under USRR Article VI, Section 4.

 - The initial hearing for disputes involving alleged academic misconduct by faculty or students and alleged violations of student rights normally will be at the unit level.
 However, a Judicial Board hearing panel shall hear the dispute if both parties agree to hold the hearing at that level, or either party petitions the Judicial Board chair to have the hearing at the Judicial Board level and the petition is granted.
 The petition must state why a fair hearing cannot be obtained at the unit level; the opposing party has an opportunity to respond to the petition (USRR 6.
 4.3.1).
 The Grievance Procedure of the Office of the Provost will not be used to hear cases of academic misconduct by faculty or students or violations of student rights unless it is alleged that academic misconduct or violation of student rights has been committed by a dean, vice provost, or other individual reporting directly to the Provost.